Writing Test Cases or Testing Without Requirement Documents

 Let us first look at a few reasons why there might not be documentation, to begin with:

 These are all impediments that we testers have to bravely cross and emerge successfully.
-How exactly though, right?
+But how exactly do we do that?

-Here are top 3 methods to test an application without requirements:
+Here are the top 3 methods to test an application without requirements

 Work with whatever little documentation you can get your hands on.
 It could be a basic simple backlog (in agile projects), a help file, an email, an older version of the BRD/FRD, or old test cases (check for these in your ALM tools and you might find them), etc.